subspace/subnomicon/docs/advancements.md

 ## Resolving Farmer's Dilemma

-In an effort to make blockchains more energy-efficient, egalitarian, and decentralized, several protocols employ consensus based on Proofs-of-Capacity (PoC), replacing compute-intensive mining with storage-intensive farming.
-PoC consensus introduces a unique mechanism design challenge called the farmer's dilemma, which suggests that existing constructions are not actually incentive-compatible.
+In an effort to make blockchains more energy-efficient, egalitarian, and decentralized, several protocols employ consensus based on Proof-of-Space, replacing compute-intensive mining with storage-intensive farming.
+PoSpace consensus introduces a unique mechanism design challenge called the farmer's dilemma, which suggests that existing constructions are not actually incentive-compatible.
 Simply put, farmers must decide whether to allocate scarce storage resources to maintain the chain